dadesso17/RJ-PINNs/README.md

 ## Citation
 If you use RJ-PINNs in your research, please cite:

- Dadesso, Dadoyi, Residual Jacobian Physics-Informed Neural Networks (Rj-Pinns) for Guaranteed Convergence.
-Available at SSRN: https://ssrn.com/abstract=5403346 or http://dx.doi.org/10.2139/ssrn.5403346
+Dadesso, D. (2025).
+Residual Jacobian Physics-Informed Neural Networks (RJ-PINNs) for improved convergence and stability.
+Zenodo. https://doi.org/10.5281/zenodo.16956061